Disentangling Structural Breaks in Factor Models for Macroeconomic Data: Empirical Application

 \subsection{Which variables experienced a break in their loadings?}

 To further understand the break associated with the Great Moderation and Great Recession, we explored which types of variables had breaks in loadings.
-In order to understand whether these breaks were important for understanding the variation in variables, we calculate an $R^2$ measure for each series subject to no restrictions, and with the restriction that there were no breaks in the loadings.\footnote{This uses \Cref{eqn:projection_ert:1} to impose the restriction of no breaks in the loadings.
-For more details, see the Supplementary Material.} Thus, these $R^2$ statistics should have a large (small) difference if the breaks in the loadings were (un)important.
+In order to understand whether these breaks were important for understanding the variation in variables, we calculate an $R^2$ measure for each series subject to no restrictions, and with the restriction that there were no breaks in the loadings.\footnote{See Section B.2 in the Supplement for how we use \Cref{eqn:projection_ert:1} to do so.} Thus, these $R^2$ statistics should have a large (small) difference if the breaks in the loadings were (un)important.

 \Cref{fig:var_decomp_group} presents the unrestricted and $W = 0$ restricted $R^2$ statistics averaged across all series by category.
-We present the $R^2$ for $r=3$ but note that these conclusions are very similar for $r=2$ to $6$.
-For the Great Moderation break, breaks in the loadings appear to be important for prices, earnings, exchange rates, and non-household balances.
+We present the $R^2$ for $r = 3$ but note that these conclusions are very similar for $r = 1$ to $4$.
+For the Great Moderation break, breaks in the loadings appear to be more important for prices, earnings, exchange rates, and household balances.
 Two of these categories at least plausibly coincide with extant knowledge: the Great Inflation which preceded the Great Moderation and affected prices; and the collapse of the Bretton Woods system in the mid-1970s which affected exchange rate variables.
 For the Great Recession break, while it appears that breaks in the loadings were important for many variable categories, they appear important for financial variables in categories such as exchange rate, money, and the stock market.
 Additionally, it appears that breaks in loadings were important for prices, also documented by \cite{stock_disentangling_2012}.